feiglab/idpgan/README.md

 # Idpgan

-This the idpGAN repository.
+This is the idpGAN repository.
 IdpGAN is a machine-learning based conformational ensemble generator for coarse grained (CG) models of intrinsically disordered proteins (IDPs).

 Details of idpGAN are described in [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.06.18.496675v1).